Why the Florida Keys in December are a must-visit winter destination

 The eastern half of Key West is mainly modern businesses and larger hotels, while the western half includes Old Town, which is iconic Key West and flush with small local businesses that are an irreplaceable part of the city’s vibrant charm.
 Old Town is simply gorgeous – a grid of candy-colored Caribbean colonial homes all shaded by banyans and palm trees.
 The courtyard of Blue Heaven is a wonderful spot to grab some yellowtail snapper or local spiny lobster while you watch resident roosters (literally) rule their roost.

 Soak up local history amidst the faded headstones of the impressively gothic Key West Cemetery.
 Then, come the evening, prepare yourself for a Duval crawl along Duval Street, Key West’s main drag.
 There are tons of bars here, and even pre-pandemic, they all had outdoor lounging spaces.
 At sunset, a gaggle of street performers and buskers still put on one of the greatest regular outdoor performances in Florida at Mallory Square.
+This popular nightly festival is one of the best free things to do in the Florida Keys.
 Clear winter weather accentuates the sun as it dips below the water, a fitting finale to a Keys road trip.

 Eco-friendly adventures in the Florida Keys